← Back

 Drowse

-A white noise app that just works™.
-And doesn't have ads.
+A simple sleep sounds app that just works™ and doesn't have ads.

 Get it on Google Play

-I have tinnitus and I need relaxing white noise to fall asleep.
-I find that standing fans work best.
-The app that I was using for years added ads, which is laughably greedy for an app like this.
-It's also weirdly complex with alarms and ways to mix sound and whatnot.
-I think you just need a sound selector and a play button.
-Maybe a timer.
+Unfortunately I suffer from tinnitus, and I need white noise to fall asleep.
+The app that I was using for years added ads, which is kind of greedy for something simple like this.

-So it's intentionally simple: five sounds, a timer, and background playback.
+So I made my own and it's intentionally simple: five sounds and a play button.
 Design was done by a Stitch and Gemini 3.0 tandem, with some minor modifications by Opus 4.6.
 Coding was done by Opus 4.6 and GPT 5.4.

 In terms of audio, Pixabay had a bunch of royalty-free sounds that did the job pretty well.
 One exception was the standing fan noise.
 I couldn't find one that looped well and provided steady noise.
 They were all either low quality, or had annoying clicking noises.
 Turns out Opus is pretty good at sound generation and I ended up just generating one.
 I don't think I'd be able to differentiate between that and a real-life fan in a blind test.
 The Pixabay downloads all had different loudness levels so I normalized with ffmpeg, and also trimmed the start and finish slightly to make it loop more fluidly.